A Comprehensive Structural Analysis Process for Failure Assessment in Aircraft Lap-Joint Mimics using Intramodal Fusion of Eddy Current Data

-S. De et al., "A Comprehensive Structural Analysis Process for Failure Assessment in Aircraft Lap-joint Mimics Using Intramodal Fusion of Eddy Current Data," Research in Nondestructive Evaluation, Taylor & Francis, Jan 2012.
+S. De et al., "A Comprehensive Structural Analysis Process for Failure Assessment in Aircraft Lap-Joint Mimics using Intramodal Fusion of Eddy Current Data," Research in Nondestructive Evaluation, vol. 23, no. 3, pp. 146-170, Taylor & Francis, Jul 2012.

 Electrical and Computer Engineering